Amirhan-Taipovjan-Greatest-I/.github/profile/README.md

 # About Me.
 ## Translations.
-I am official Tatar Proofreader and Translator for various Games, its Mods, Programs, Sites, etc. Also a fan Tatar Proofreader and Translator.
+I am an official Tatar Proofreader and Translator for various Games, its Mods, Programs, Sites, etc. Also a fan Tatar Proofreader and Translator.
+Was known as MTTCD's (Minecraft Translators of Turkic [languages that use] Cyrillic [script] Direction) Cooperator.
 Also know Russian well, so I can participate in Russian Translations as well.
 My Pros are:
 - Trying to unify Translations under the same Terms (to bring consistency between any Game and its Mods),